Vedanta Desika

-Vedanta Desika (1268–1369), also rendered Vedanta Desikan, Swami Vedanta Desika, and Thoopul Nigamantha Desikan, was an Indian polymath who wrote philosophical as well as religious and poetical works in several languages, including Sanskrit, Manipravaḷam (a Sanskritised form of literary Tamil), Tamil and Prakrit.
+Vedanta Desika (c.
+1269–1370), also rendered Vedanta Desikan, Swami Vedanta Desika, and Thoopul Nigamantha Desikan, was an Indian polymath who wrote philosophical as well as religious and poetical works in several languages, including Sanskrit, Manipravaḷam (a Sanskritised form of literary Tamil), Tamil and Prakrit.
 He was an Indian philosopher, Sri Vaishnava guru, and one of the most brilliant stalwarts of Sri Vaishnavism in the post-Ramanuja period.
 He was a Hindu devotee, poet, Master of Acharyas (desikan) and a logician and mathematician.
-He was the disciple of Kidambi Appullar, also known as Athreya Ramanujachariar, who himself was of a master-disciple lineage that began with Ramanuja.
-Vedanta Desika is considered to be avatar (incarnation) of the divine bell of Venkateshvara of Tirumala by the Vadakalai sect of Sri Vaishnavism.
-Vedanta Desika belongs to Vishvamitra/Kaushika gotra.
+He was the disciple of Kidambi Appullar, also known as Athreya Ramanujachariar, whose lineage can be traced to Ramanuja.
+Vedanta Desika is considered an avatar (incarnation) of the divine bell of Venkateshvara of Tirumala by the Vadakalai sect of Sri Vaishnavism.
+He belongs to Vishvamitra/Kaushika gotra.

 On the occasion of 750th anniversary of the life of Vedanta Desika, the Indian postal department unveiled a stamp to commemorate the great philosopher's life and highly valued works.
 The stamp was unveiled by Venkaiah Naidu, Vice President of India in May 2019.

+Biography

+Vedanta Desika, also known as Veṅkaṭanātha, was born in present-day Tamil Nadu in a city called Tūppul.
+His maternal uncle and teacher was Ātreya Rāmānuja, who is part of the lineage of disciples beginning with Ramanuja and had authored the text known as Nyayakuliśa.
+Vedanta Desika studied under him until he was 20.
+After finishing his studies, he married Tirumangai and had a son with her at 46.

+He is attributed more than 100 works, written in Sanskrit and a language known as Maṇipravāḷa, which is a hybrid language drawing on both Sanskrit and Tamil.
+One of the main subjects that Vedanta Deshika discusses in his theological texts such as Tātparyacandrikā, his subcommentary on Ramanuja's commentary on the Bhagavad Gita, and Nikseparaksa is self-surrender (prapatti).
+He also wrote texts focusing on other schools, including a treatise on Mimamsa known as Seśvaramīmāṃsā, in which he presents a theistic Mimamsa, and on Nyaya known as Nyāyapariśuddhi.
+He sought to offer a synthesis of Pūrva Mīmāṃsā and Uttara Mīmāṃsā (or Vedānta), portraying them as a single system.
+Some argue that his worship of Hayagriva, for whom he wrote a eulogy (stotra), can be traced to his support of Pūrva Mīmāṃsā.
+Hayagriva, a form of Vishnu, is traditionally linked with the Vedas, which is the focus of the Pūrva Mīmāṃsā tradition.

 Philosophy

 Vedanta Desika significantly shaped Vishishtadvaita Vedanta by integrating the philosophical insights of Purva Mimamsa and Uttara Mimamsa, aligning ritual and metaphysics within Vedic orthodoxy.
-He positioned Purva Mimamsa (Mimamsa, focused on ritual and ethics) as foundational to Uttara Mimamsa (Vedanta, focused on ultimate reality), thereby bridging ritual practice with philosophical insight.
-Desika used Mimamsa's interpretive methods to blend Vedic and Pancharatra traditions, showing them as unified expressions of one truth.
+He positioned Purva Mimamsa (Mimamsa, focused on ritual and ethics) as foundational to Uttara Mimamsa (Vedanta, focused on ultimate reality).
+Desika used Mimamsa's interpretive methods to blend Vedic and Pancharatra traditions, showing them as unified.

 Desika upheld the Alvars' devotional elements by incorporating Tamil hymnology and Pancharatra theologies, making devotion a central aspect of philosophical discourse.
 His work solidified and expanded Ramanuja's teachings and refined Vishistadvaita as a balanced system of metaphysics, devotion, and ritual continuity.